Mapping Inheritance to Relational Databases

 It is easy to query and retrieve different types from one table without need of join statements.

-class object would also return irrelevant employeeNumber
+However, a query to get Customer class object would also return irrelevant employeeNumber field;

 hence all regarding fields should be specified in the select statement.